blaskowski94/PascalCompiler/README.md

 #DESCRIPTION
-This project will eventually be a Mini-Pascal to MIPS assembly compiler.
+This project is a Mini-Pascal to MIPS assembly compiler.
 It is written in Java.
-So far, the scanner, parser and symbol table have been implemented.
-Right now, the program will parse mini-pascal code using the scanner I have built, add all of the variables, programs, functions, procedures and array declared to a global symbol table, and determine whether or not the code is a valid mini-pascal program.
+The program parses an input pascal file utilizing its own custom scanner, which was generated using JFlex.
+The parser generates a symbol table and syntax tree for the pascal program.
+The syntax tree generated has code folding performed on it and is then traversed to generate the assembly code.
+The MIPS assembly can be run using the QtSpim simulator.

-The program can be run from the command line by compiling all the .java files with javac and then running:
+The program can be run from the command line using the compiled .jar file located in the product folder.
+Sample mini-pascal files can be found in src/pascalfiles.
+Use the following command while in the same directory as the .jar:

-java CompilerMain program.pas

-where program.pas is a a Mini-pascal program you wish to parse.
-The program will write the symbol table and syntax tree to .table and .tree files.
+java -jar compiler.jar money.pas

+Note: make sure your .pas file is in the same directory as well or include the path to it.

+A .asm file with the same name as your mini-pascal file will then be generated in the same folder.
+Load that file into QtSpim and run.